Mario-Youchia/Schrodinger-Equation-for-the-Hydrogen-Atom/README.md

 The energy-level plot visualizes the hydrogen spectrum using the inverse-square relationship between the energy level and the principal quantum number.

 ## Probability-Density Outputs

-The probability-density outputs are kept as individual images instead of using the full report table as a screenshot.

 <table>
   <thead>